 The good news is that transition to Islamic violence remains marginal even if the damage remains intolerable.
-The bad news is the great ability of the Brotherhood to improve their influence by turning in their favor any political, social, economic contradiction within the Moslem countries, within the Moslem communities in the West and between western and Moslem countries .
+The bad news is the great ability of the Brotherhood to improve their influence by turning in their favor any political, social, economic contradiction within the Moslem countries, within the Moslem communities in the West and between western and Moslem countries.

 Whether they are justified or not, direct interventions - and specially military interventions - in the Moslem world trigger and stimulate the reaction of many youngsters, who build their self-image through a violent opposition to the west super powers.
-They are, or they will, be the manpower for those who incite political violence against the West in order to isolate the Moslem countries and seize the power.
+They are, or they will, be the manpower for those who incite political violence against the West in order to isolate the Moslem countries and seize the power or maintain and outdated theocracy.
 This partly explains the reluctance of many European countries and specially France to join the expedition in Iraq.

-Those of us who have been living in the Arab or Moslem countries know perfectly well that these peoples dream of western values and the western way of life.
-They often feel guilty about that because their dream sometimes clashes with their traditional beliefs and customs.
+Those of us who have been living in the Arab or Moslem countries know perfectly well that these peoples are just like any other.
+They much prefer liberty and democracy instead of dictatorship and oppression.
+They dream of modern values and the standard developed way of life.
+Some feel guilty about that because their dream sometimes clashes with their traditional beliefs and customs.
 This triggers some irrational reactions.
 These reactions are strengthened and radicalized if we fall into the trap set by violent fundamentalism that incites us to see in every Moslem a potential terrorist.

-We all understand that it was very difficult for the happy tax payer of Kalamazoo to accept the fact that the US Government spent billions of dollars on the most powerful, the most sophisticated military and security system ever seen and a gang of twenty psychotics was able to kill 3000 American citizens in just a few minutes.
+We all understand that it was very difficult for the happy tax payer of the U.S. Middle West to accept the fact that the US Government spent billions of dollars on the most powerful, the most sophisticated military and security system ever seen and a gang of twenty psychotics was able to kill 3000 American citizens in just a few minutes.
 The average John Doe wanted revenge, anywhere, anyhow, against the first Arab face that could be found.
 This we can understand, but it's the responsibility and the duty of the policy makers to answer first the why and the who question, to find the appropriate response and the words to explain it.

 The days of Teddy Roosevelt are over.
 If I refer to an old American caricature, in those days, a cop in a smart uniform, a friendly smile and a big stick was enough to maintain law and order.

 We can no longer succeed in maintaining law and order by exhorting the peoples of the planet to talk to the policeman.
 We learned from World Wars I and II that the only victory that lasts is not the one we win on the battlefield, it's the one we win in the hearts.]